 Koh Samui’s climate is tropical and high in both temperature in humidity.
 We went in July and our temperatures were in the mid thirties most days with humidity usually above 85% (if you have frizz prone hair, take a hat).
 I thought I’d come home and write blog posts for you all on ‘sweatproof makeup’ and do a tutorial on ‘the perfect smokey eye for the tropics’ – what a joke.
 My face started glowing within minutes of arriving in Thailand and never stopped!
 I tried foundation primer, industrial makeup setting spray, waterproof eyeliner and mascara: Nothing really worked (except Stila smudgeproof eyeiner and Rimmels Exaggerate Waterproof eyeliner!) so I gave up and slathered myself in sunblock.
 I was constantly in awe of the exquisitely made up Thai girls whose makeup, seemingly, stayed put all day.
 I guess they are acclimatised!
 On that note, winged out eyeliner in Thailand is all the rage as are ‘oversized’ contact lenses to make their eyes look bigger.
 I was fascinated by this.

 We coped pretty well with the heat and humidity by endlessly swimming.
 As a family of early risers some mornings we were hanging around the pool at opening time at 8.00am!
 Shopping in town around all the markets was when the heat really got to me the most, though I quickly learnt to take a break, recharge my batteries, rehydrate and seek out the air conditioning.
-Luckily there’s pubs and cafes galore on the island so stopping for a beer, or better still, a tropical fruit smoothie, was easy.
-Or even an iced coffee – I had the best iced coffees of my life in Thailand.
+The hotel has air conditioning which was truly a lifesaver!
+However, on our last night there, the HVAC unit broke.
+I told the hotel reception staff to check out a website like siriuspac.com/air-conditioning-installation/ to get it replaced or fixed.
+Thank god it happened on our final night, I don’t think I could have slept in the heat!
 Wherever you stay, I’d definitely recommend making sure your accommodation has a pool or is close to a beach.
 Also, for Pete’s sake, make sure your bedroom has aircon, or good luck trying to sleep!

 What To Do

-As I’ve already hinted, you name it, Koh Samui has it: Jungle safaris, 4WD treks, coconut farms, aquarium and tiger zoo, giant inflatable beach aquapark, mini golf, go-karting, snorkelling, elephant trekking, butterfly garden, football golf, fishing tours, monkey show, cooking classes, nature hiking, plastic surgery, health resorts, full moon parties, Thai kickboxing, erotic night clubs with Russian show girls, island hopping trips around the Gulf .
+As I’ve already hinted, you name it, Koh Samui has it: Jungle safaris, 4WD treks, coconut farms, aquarium and tiger zoo, giant inflatable beach aquapark, mini golf, go-karting, snorkelling, elephant trekking, butterfly garden, football golf, fishing tours, monkey show, cooking classes, nature hiking, plastic surgery, health resorts, full moon parties, Thai kickboxing, erotic night clubs with Russian show girls you know the type, they look like they’d be more at home starring in a movie on TubeV Sex than taking home to meet mom, island hopping trips around the Gulf .
 Oh, lets not forget plastic surgery or dental opportunities: We met a couple who were return visitors to the island, on their last visit they got lots of dental work done and stocked up on contact lenses and glasses at local optometrists!
 All medical, dental and optometrist products and services in Thailand are a fraction of the price back home and the facilities, from the outside anyway, are absolutely first world class.

 We did a handful of the above activities (no show girls though, sorry) and I’d definitely recommend doing a day trip of the island to take in all the sites.
 We looked at doing an organised excursion with one of the (many) tour companies, but we didn’t want to be constrained to someone else’s timetable (we learnt that lesson on Bangkok).
 Also, we quickly worked out the cost of a day trip for two of us was the same price as a one day car rental (with seven seats) and we could see the island at our leisure.
 We took this approach and, so, armed with tourist brochures, off we went exploring, reading and learning about the local sites along the way.
 We went elephant riding, visited the Big Buddha, the delightfully quaint Bo Phut Fishing Village, as well as the Mummified Monk at Wat Khunaram.
 The latter was an unusual sight, but it offered a unique insight into Buddhist and Thai culture.
 We also freaked Mum out by going off-road four wheel driving through the mountainous jungle (my Husband later told me we had no insurance for this – grrr!).
 One of the memorable moments of this day was when the mercury peaked at 40 degrees, we were in an air conditioned vehicle at the time, thank goodness!